-If you typically drive short distances in stop-and-go traffic, your oil will break down faster than if you mostly drive on highways.
-Similarly, if you have an older car with high mileage, its engine will likely require more frequent oil changes than a newer car with lower mileage.
-To err on the side of caution, most automakers recommend changing your engine oil as soon as the oil life indicator reads 5%.
+If you frequently drive short distances in heavy traffic, your oil will deteriorate more quickly than if you usually drive on highways.
+Similarly, if you drive an older car with high mileage, it will require more frequent oil changes than a newer car with less mileage.
+To be on the safe side, it is recommended that you change your engine oil once the oil life indicator shows 5%.

-As your car’s engine oil begins to break down, it becomes less effective at lubricating and cooling your engine.
-When this happens, your car’s engine has to work harder, which can lead to increased wear and tear.
-To avoid this, you should change your car’s oil every 5,000 miles or so.
+The 5% oil life mark on your car is a warning that your engine oil is losing its effectiveness in lubricating and cooling your engine.
+Consequently, your car’s engine will have to work harder, resulting in increased wear and tear.
+To avoid this, it is recommended that you change your oil every 5,000 miles or thereabouts.

 How Many Miles Left on 5 Oil Life